ronaldocoding/ipc-python/README.md

 ## Licença 📝

-Este projeto esta sob a licença MIT.
+Este projeto está sob a licença MIT.

 ## Contribuidores